Princess-A1/azure-network-protocols/README.md

 <h3>Observe ICMP Traffic</h3>

-**ICMP**, or Internet Control Message Protocol that’s used to diagnose network communication issues.
+**ICMP**, or Internet Control Message Protocol, is used to diagnose network communication issues.
 One common tool that uses this protocol is the “ping” command.
 - In the filter bar, you can type “icmp” to filter only for ICMP traffic

 ![Screenshot 155629](https://github.com/user-attachments/assets/4f160c2a-a827-4061-a0d8-7dde211d5e65)

 - Open PowerShell
 - Ping Client-2 using its private IP address
+  - "ping 10.0.0.5"
 - View the ICMP packet request and replies in Wireshark

 ![Screenshot 155721](https://github.com/user-attachments/assets/590dd7e6-2739-4609-b2fa-ad5decb01c63)
 ![Screenshot 155809](https://github.com/user-attachments/assets/4ccb11c1-1947-4bce-bd3f-e80ee01be7e0)

-- Send a non-stop ping to Client-2 with the command "ping -t"
+- Send a non-stop ping to Client-2 use the "-t" option.
+  - "ping -t 10.0.0.5"
 ![Screenshot 160739](https://github.com/user-attachments/assets/39fc3628-068f-4fd0-ae3f-a89cba130fc2)
 ![Screenshot 075623](https://github.com/user-attachments/assets/1ef8ef1b-ef71-4158-a643-5fb49b6624a6)